ab-emptycup/ab-emptycup.github.io/devlog/ai-assist.md

 - Tried resetting the quote with no lukc.

 Next I want to first get it to work as expected before refactoring.

+### Hour 2:

+**Found out that copilot cannot make edits if the code is folded.
+WTF!**

+The issue is with the local storage backup functionality.
+When requesting quotation for new projects, it gets computed properly.

+The code is unbelievably ugly.
+I actually feel nauseated.
+I feel this strong urge to kill someone when I read it.

+I duplicated the `/quote` page into `/quotation` so that I break it apart and refactor.
+Sveltekit is acting up by suddenly giving 404 for `/quotation`.
+Tried cache refreshes.
+It worked once when I tried to reboot the container.
+It worked once again when I rebuilt the containers from scratch.
+This kind of unreliable dev setups are really frustrating (on top of the ugly code from juniors).